automl/TempoPFN/README.md

 ### Hardware & Performance Tips

 **GPU Required:** Inference requires a CUDA-capable GPU.
 Tested on NVIDIA A100/H100.

+**First Inference May Be Slow:** Initial calls for unseen sequence lengths trigger Triton kernel compilation.
+Subsequent runs are cached and fast.

 **Triton Caches:** To prevent slowdowns from writing caches to a network filesystem, route caches to a local directory (like `/tmp`) before running:
 ```bash